 4) Tool Fatigue

 Because the available tools are either application-specific (like SAP Landscape Management) or infrastructure-specific, it can be difficult for the IT operations team to manage a diverse portfolio of applications.
-In addition, most IT operations teams find it challenging to integrate multiple overlapping product points into a cohesive mesh of application delivery services because they find it overwhelming to master this avalanche of tools and the vendor contracts that go along with them.
+In addition, most IT operations teams find it challenging to integrate multiple overlapping product points into a cohesive mesh of application delivery services because they find it overwhelming to master this avalanche of tools and the vendor contracts accompanying them.

 The Legacy Conundrum

 IT companies that depend on legacy modernization applications often encounter hurdles like incompatibility, undesired maintenance costs, and a scarcity of legacy coders.
-This ails organizations in their abilities to effectively achieve complete digital transformation.
+These obstacles hinder organizations’ abilities to achieve complete digital transformation effectively.
 Fanning the flames are the integration challenges the legacy application brings along.
 Legacy apps are hard to integrate with modern technologies like AI, IoT, and Cloud.

 The statistical insights indicate: